 A graphical widget (also graphical control element or control) in a graphical user interface is an element of interaction, such as a button or a scroll...

-service that can be integrated into a website with the use of a webwidget.
-Once the widget is added, visitors to the website can bookmark or share an item...
+service that could be integrated into a website with the use of a webwidget.
+Once the widget was added, visitors of a website using the service could bookmark...

 created a plethora of Ajax apps including widgets, mashups and new types of social apps.
 Analysts called it Web 2.0.
 Browser vendors improved the performance...